Critical reaction to 24: Season 5

 Season Five received overwhelming critical acclaim, and is frequently cited by fans and critics as the best and most consistent season of the series, with the possible exception of Season One.
-The series received its highest ratings during this year.
-Season Five also won big at the 58th Primetime Emmy Awards, winning for Outstanding Drama Series.
-24 won over Grey's Anatomy, House, The Sopranos and The West Wing.
+The series received its highest ratings during this year, and won Outstanding Drama Series at the 58th Primetime Emmy Awards, over Grey's Anatomy, House, The Sopranos and The West Wing.
 Kiefer Sutherland took home Outstanding Lead Actor in a Drama Series, while supporting cast members Gregory Itzin and Jean Smart also received nominations.

 The New York Times reported that the fifth season "provides an irresistible blend of iPodish computer wizardry and "Perils of Pauline" cliffhanger suspense" and that it is one of the few shows "that are sophisticated and also have a childish appeal".
 USA Today called the four-hour premiere "extraordinary" and the fifth season as the series at its "fast, furious, exaggerated best, filled with well-drawn subsidiary characters and rapid-fire surprises, all held in place by Kiefer Sutherland's great, under-sung performance as Jack."
 The Hollywood Reporter reviewer Tim Goodman, usually a heavy critic of the series, said "Damn.
 Having seen the first four episodes, you need to be a part of this.
 You need to doff the skepticism and get on the ride."
 The Chicago Sun-Times said of Season Five that "TV shows don't elicit such high praise often enough.
 But the fifth season of this filmlike thriller is metaphorically knocking my socks off."

 Gregory Itzin's portrayal of President Charles Logan was universally praised by critics, with many comparing his character to former U.S. President Richard Nixon.
 The New York Times called Logan's administration as "the government on TV, that is, which is in turn a projection of our very worst fears."
 The character of Martha Logan was equally acclaimed, with the character's opening scene (in which she, unsatisfied with her hairdo, dunks her head into a sink) called "the most memorable character debut in "24" history".
 One reviewer said, "only thing viewers might not have been able to anticipate was that this season's break-out character would be a high-strung, sharp-tongued and off-her-meds first lady of the United States".
 The writers have admitted that the character was based on Martha Beall Mitchell, wife of Nixon's attorney general.